 Plus, it’s not like this is just $600 in free money – if you’re not already spending that much in travel, then this card is “making” you spend money on travel that you wouldn’t have otherwise spent.
 So in that case, you are still paying the $450 annual fee

 All in all, I think that the Chase Sapphire Reserve card is a good one and I personally plan on making a Chase Sapphire Reserve application when it becomes available next week.
 If you are already familiar with miles and points, understand the risks and benefits and are organized in your finances, then I think it makes sense for you to apply for the Chase Sapphire Reserve card as well.
-You can apply for rewards credit cards through the image below
+You can compare the Chase Sapphire Reserve with other cards through this link – I do receive a commission if you apply for a card through this link

 What about you?
 Will you be applying for the Chase Sapphire Reserve card?